 16. Scanning Electron Microscopes (SEM)

-SEM offers a higher resolution image up to 100,000x with a greater depth than any other laboratory optical microscope.
+SEM offers a higher resolution image of up to 100,000x with a greater depth than any other laboratory optical microscope.
 Instead of projecting a light spectrum, SEM uses an array of electrons to scan the document line by line (or frame).

 When the electron hits the sample, secondary electrons, backscattered electrons, and x-rays emitted as complementary products.